The food bank operates programs which provide food to children and their families at their school or aftercare provider.

 There are nearly 200,000 children and teens at risk of hunger in the Washington, DC metro area.
 The Capital Area Food Bank provides three specialized food distribution programs to support children and their parents or guardians.

 Children and their families benefit from participating in our Family Market program.
 Family Markets are monthly nutritious food distributions at schools, which typically serve over 100 families in the school community.
-Educational programming, including Cooking Matters, is offered to participating Family Markets.
+Educational programming is offered to participating Family Markets.
 Currently, the food bank operates nine Family Markets in the greater Washington, DC region.